 - Remaining time: When you are in a board (not in the backlog) and you have a due date set, it displays the time remaining or, in case the deadline has passed, how much overdue you are.

-- Add item: Launches the task/user story creation dialog for this board.
+- New item: Launches a task/user story creation dialog for this board.

 - Search: Performs a quick search by text over the items on the board and filters them to show only the ones that match the terms entered.
 This filter is performed over all the visible fields of the card.